minsin56/ChickenLDTK/README.md

 A LDTK Importer for Unreal Engine 5

-Work In Progress - Not Useable yet
+Work In Progress - Barely Usable

-currently can import and render tile layers
+currently can import and render tile layers, Import Entities, Load AutoTiles, Load IntGrids, Generate Collisions

+need to add the rest of the entity fields

+and also add enum support